Tracking your customers' subscriptions

 Plan purchasedevent with a

 priceproperty when a customer subscribes to a paid plan.
+When possible, we encourage using traits over events.

 Step 2 - select data that identifies revenue